Felipeg005/To-Do-List-ES6/README.md

 ## Acknowledgments

-- Thanks to Microverse for make it possible!
-- Thanks to the minimalist project.
+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License